rarible/rixio/readme.md

 #### RxWrapper component

-It can be used to transform regular components to reactive
+It can be used to transform regular components to reactive:

 ```typescript
 function Wrapper() {